Istituto degli Endotipi in Oncologia, Metabolismo e Immunologia

 The general areas described above, although

-diversified by origin and environmental context, are interconnected with each
+diversified by origin and environmental context, are interconnected with each other and shared by pathogenetic and metabolic

 An important part of the activity of the Institute